 When to Overseed a Bermuda Grass Lawn

-Spring is the peak of the growing season for Bermuda grass; it’s also the best time to overseed your Bermuda grass lawn with bermuda grass seeds.
+Spring is the peak of the growing season for Bermuda grass; it’s also the best time to aerate and overseed your Bermuda grass lawn with bermuda grass seeds.
 You’ll want to avoid aerating and overseeding Bermuda grass in early spring in case the soil isn’t warm enough to support seed germination.
 Instead add bermuda seeds in the middle of spring to fill out your lawn.
 The soil temperature should be sufficiently warm enough to support seed germination.
 As new grass seedlings emerge, they’ll fill in patches or thin areas of the lawn.

 On the other hand, if you want to promote a green lawn during the cool season, you should overseed your Bermuda lawn in the fall.
 Plant grass seed from perennial ryegrass or Kentucky bluegrass.
 Bermuda grass is a warm-season grass, so it will go dormant in winter and turn to a dull straw color or brown.
 Adding ryegrass seed or other cool-season grasses will ensure that you have a green lawn during the cool season.
 To avoid brown dormant Bermuda grass lawns in winter, plant annual and perennial ryegrass for best results.